FlipVernooij/StickMaps-docs/src/pages/import/mnemo.md

 # Mnemo import

+## Introduction
+### Stations VS Shots
+**StickMaps** and Mnemo have a fundamental different perspective on your survey data that you need to be aware of.
+- Your Mnemo measures and stores the line between 2 stations called a shot.
+A station is just the start or the end of the shot.
+- **StrickMaps** stores stations and calculates the line between two stations.

+In order to avoid confusion or mis-identifying stations there is a simple rule that will help you do so:

+1) Always write the number displayed BETWEEN 2 shots in your wet-notes. (before taking the second azimuth)
+2) When logging the last station of a line, finish your measurement and write down the number shown just before you turn your Mnemo off.
+3) If when entering data into **StickMaps**, you miss a station, most probably you accidentally removed the last measurement when turning the device off.

+If your stick to this strategy, the "(reference) id" of a station will always match the number writing in your wet-notes.

+### No direct connection
-Due to some technical limitations we are not able to support a trustworthy connection between **StickMaps** and your Mnemo.
+Due to technical limitations we are not able to support a direct connection between **StickMaps** and your Mnemo.
+Instead, **StickMaps** imports the backup file (*.dmp) exported by MnemoBridge.

 ## MnemoBridge
 You will need to install MnemoBridge in order to save your data to a .dmp file.